JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

     Make sure to launch Xcode at least once before starting to work with KMP projects so that it has a chance to go through the initial setup.

-    > You will need to launch Xcode manually every time it is updated.
+    > You will need to launch Xcode manually every time it is updated and download the updated tooling.
     > Preflight checks in the IDE you're using alert you whenever Xcode is not in the right state to work with.
     >
     {style="note"}

 ## Create a project

-For the quickstart we'll use the IDE wizard, but it's not available on Windows and Linux yet.
+If you're on Windows or Linux:

-You can generate the same project as an IDE wizard using the [web KMP wizard](https://kmp.jetbrains.com/).
+1. Generate a project using the [web KMP wizard](https://kmp.jetbrains.com/).
-TODO: you can import and run the generated project on any host.
-Maybe link to running?

-Both IntelliJ IDEA and Android Studio explicitly support creating a bare-bones Kotlin Multiplatform project:
+2. Extract the archive and open the resulting folder in your IDE.
+3. Wait for the import to finish, then go to the [](#run-the-sample-apps) section to learn how to build and run the apps.

+If you're using macOS, the Kotlin Multiplatform IDE plugin provides a wizard inside the IDE:

 <tabs>
 <tab title= "IntelliJ IDEA">